 Frequently Asked Questions

-What is the best material for mudroom storage cabinets?
+What’s the best material for mudroom cabinets?

 Real wood is the best material for mudroom cabinets because it resists warping from moisture and temperature changes, can be refinished if damaged, and lasts for decades with proper care.
 Quality plywood construction with solid wood fronts is the standard for custom mudroom cabinets.
 Avoid particle board and thin laminate, which degrade quickly in high-moisture entryway environments.